Moritz Richard Schomburgk: Career

 In 1844 he went on the Prussian-British expedition to British Guiana and Brazil, led by his brother Robert.

-He collected for the Museum of the University of Berlin.
+He acted as their historian and botanist, collecting for the University of Berlin museum, and after their return spent three years preparing the three-volume record of the expedition, which was presented to Frederick William IV, King of Prussia.

 Australia

+After the revolutions of 1848, Richard and his brother Otto, and Otto's wife Maria Charlotte Schomburgk (née Von Selchow) emigrated to South Australia aboard the Princess Louise, arriving in August 1849.
+While at sea he married Pauline Henriette Schomburgk Kneib).
+Other emigrants by the Princess Louise include Carl Linger and Carl Wilhelm Ludwig Muecke.

-After the political turmoil in Europe in 1848, he emigrated to Gawler, South Australia; and, through this, he was one of a number of influential German-speaking residents — such as William Blandowski, Ludwig Becker, Hermann Beckler, Amalie Dietrich, Diedrich Henne, Gerard Krefft, Johann Luehmann, Johann Menge, Ludwig Preiss, Carl Ludwig Christian Rümker (a.k.a.
-Ruemker), Richard Wolfgang Semon, George Ulrich, Eugene von Guérard, Robert von Lendenfeld, Ferdinand von Mueller, Georg von Neumayer, and Carl Wilhelmi — who brought their "epistemic traditions" to Australia, and not only became "deeply entangled with the Australian colonial project", but also "intricately involved in imagining, knowing and shaping colonial Australia" (Barrett, et al., 2018, p.2).
+He settled in Gawler, South Australia; and, through this, he was one of a number of influential German-speaking residents — such as Ludwig Becker, Hermann Beckler, William Blandowski, Amalie Dietrich, Wilhelm Haacke, Diedrich Henne, Gerard Krefft, Johann Luehmann, Johann Menge, Carl Mücke (a.k.a.
+Muecke), Ludwig Preiss, Carl Ludwig Christian Rümker (a.k.a.
+Ruemker), Richard Wolfgang Semon, Karl Theodor Staiger, George Ulrich, Eugene von Guérard, Robert von Lendenfeld, Ferdinand von Mueller, Georg von Neumayer, and Carl Wilhelmi — who brought their "epistemic traditions" to Australia, and not only became "deeply entangled with the Australian colonial project", but also were "intricately involved in imagining, knowing and shaping colonial Australia" (Barrett, et al., 2018, p.2).

 In 1865, he became Director of the Adelaide Botanic Garden, a position he kept until his death and was succeeded by Maurice William Holtze.